XML Extraction Examples

 Comments

-Extracts the value of the name
+Extracts the value of the name attribute from the <service>

-attribute "5001".
+node with the port attribute "5001".
 Note that the fixed,

-) appears before the attribute
+defining attribute (port="5001") appears before the attribute

-containing the extraction sequence (name="%1%"
+containing the extraction sequence (name="%1%").

 Example 3 - Simple attribute lookup; multiple matches